lostinc0de/compvec/README.md

 So the actual bit pattern for the first and second value is 00100110000 and 00010011000, starting with the lowest bit from the left.

 ### BoolVec
-Additionally compvec provides a structure for storing booleans bytewise.
+Additionally compvec provides a structure for storing booleans bitwise.
 Eight bools are written to a single byte:

 ```rust